 Arguably H&S C § 11391 does not involve a federally defined controlled substance.
 If that is true, soliciting it is not a controlled substance offense.
-Immigration counsel can argue that none of these are removable controlled substance offenses because this is generic solicitation.65
+Immigration counsel can argue that none of these are removable controlled substance offenses because this is generic solicitation.67

 PC § 653m(a), (b) Electronic contact with (a) obscenity or threats of injury with intent to annoy; or (b) repeated annoying or harassing calls.
 Not a crime of violence or a deportable crime of domestic violence.
-This should not be a crime involving moral turpitude because the minimum conduct is intent to annoy.
-66
+This should not be a crime involving moral turpitude because the minimum conduct is intent to annoy.68

-PC § 1320(a) Failure to appear for misdemeanor
+PC § 1320(a) Failure to appear for misdemeanor.
 Not an aggravated felony as obstruction because that requires a sentence of one year or more.
 Does not appear to be a crime involving moral turpitude.
+But a conviction of failure to appear to serve a sentence if the underlying offense is punishable by a term of 5 years, or to face charges if the underlying sentence is punishable by 2 years is an aggravated felony.
+8 USC 1101(a)(43)(Q), (T).

-PC § 4573.8 Possess an instrument, container, etc. to use drugs or alcohol in prison, jail without permission
+PC § 4573.8 Possess an instrument, container, etc. to use drugs or alcohol in prison, jail without permission.
 Not an aggravated felony or a crime involving moral turpitude.
 Not a deportable or inadmissible controlled substance offense.
-The term drugs is overbroad because it includes non-controlled substances.
+The term "drugs" is overbroad because it includes non-controlled substances.
 The term "drugs" is not divisible because it does not include statutory alternatives, as is required under the categorical approach.
 Descamps v.
 United States, 570 U.S. 254, 257 (2013).

 PC § 12022.7 Enhancement for inflicting GBI during commission of a felony.
-Not crime of violence because the only intent required is intent to commit the underlying felony, or at most negligence.67
+Not crime of violence because the only intent required is intent to commit the underlying felony, or at most negligence.
+69

-PC § 17500 Possession of weapon with intent to assault
+PC § 17500 Possession of weapon with intent to assault.
 Maximum possible sentence is less than one year.
 Should not be a CIMT because the minimum conduct is an intended offensive touching, with no use of the weapon.
 Not a deportable firearms offense due to antique firearms rule; see Pen C § 246.

-PC §§ 20010, 21310, 22210, 21710, 22620(a) etc. Possession of weapon other than firearm; see Advice Possession of a weapon is not a crime of violence68 or a crime involving moral turpitude.69 A stun gun does not meet definition of firearm.70
+PC §§ 20010, 21310, 22210, 21710, 22620(a) etc. Possession of weapon other than firearm; see Advice Possession of a weapon is not a crime of violence70 or a crime involving moral turpitude.71 A stun gun does not meet definition of firearm.72